Ruthenian nobility: History

-Ruthenian nobility were usually of Eastern Slavic origin from incorporated lands of principalities of former Kyivan Rus and Kingdom of Galicia–Volhynia into Grand Duchy of Lithuania and Kingdom of Poland, which mostly compromise today's Ukraine and Belarus.
+The Ruthenian nobility were usually of Eastern Slavic origin from incorporated lands of principalities of the former Kievan Rus' and Kingdom of Galicia–Volhynia into the Grand Duchy of Lithuania and Kingdom of Poland, which mostly comprise today's Ukraine and Belarus.

 Much of the upper class of the Grand Duchy called themselves Lithuanians (Litvin), yet spoke the Ruthenian language (also referred to as Old Ruthenian language).
 Some of the Lithuanian nobility was Ruthenianized.
 The adapted Old Church Slavonic and later the Ruthenian language, acquired a status of a main chancery language in the local matters and relations with other Orthodox principalities as lingua franca, and Latin was used in relations with Western Europe.

 According to the Belarusian historian Anatol Hrytskievich, in the 16th century, within the territory of what is now Belarus, 80% of feudal lords were of Belarusian ethnic origin, 19% of Lithuanian, and 1% of other.
 He states that no major ethnic conflicts between them and the quality of their rights was also guaranteed by the Lithuanian Statutes of 1529, 1566 and 1588.